DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         ping [ private IP ]

         # ssh into your VM (default username for all the VMs is: subt)
-        ssh subt@[private IP]
+        ssh -i ~/.ssh/subt.d/azure_vm_rsa subt@[private IP]

-- if you have issues pinging the VMs, please check your VPN connection.
+- If you have issues pinging the VMs, please check your VPN connection.
-- if you have issues ssh into the VMs, please see the `Issues` title below.
+- If you have issues ssh into the VMs, please see the `Issues` title below.

 **Check SSH Connection To All Virtual Machines**